1980is/cheatsheets/kcna.md

 ``minikube addons list`` Select the ingress. \
 ``kubectl get all -n ingress-nginx`` \
 \
 **NetworkPolicy** can filter incoming and outgoing traffic.
 Traffic between Namespaces is not filtered by default.
-NetworkPolicy can be used to apply inter-namespace traffic filtering. \
+NetworkPolicy can be used to apply inter-namespace traffic filtering.

-### Opening a port on a Pod
+**Opening a port on a Pod.**

+Let's first setup a Pod to play around with. \
+``kubectl create deployment nginxopen --image=nginx`` \
+Let's expose a service/port for that app. \
+``kubectl expose deployment nginxopen --port=80`` \